Updated February 2026. The built-in session tools have improved a lot since I first wrote this. The

 EOF

 Done.
-Now type /history in any Claude Code session (start a new one) and you’ll see something like this:
+Now type /history in any Claude Code session and you’ll see something like this:

 Recent Conversation History (Most Recent 10)